RiteshKumar2e/Combat-Online-Plagiarism-with-AI/README.md

-# Plagiarism Detection and Paraphrase Check
+# Plagiarism Detection

 ## Overview

-This project implements a **Plagiarism Detection System** using machine learning, NLP, and a **Paraphrase Detection** mechanism via an external API.
+This project implements a **Plagiarism Detection System** using machine learning, NLP, mechanism via an external API.
 The primary goal of the system is to determine whether a given text is plagiarized by analyzing it in relation to a dataset of original and plagiarized content.
 Additionally, it integrates a paraphrasing API to check if the input text has been reworded or paraphrased.
 The system leverages a machine learning model to predict whether the text is plagiarized and visualizes the results through a cosine similarity measure.

 ## Project Description